mm80843/T3.5/docs/bp_9.md

 ### Idea description

-With the COVID-19 a new agenda in the built environment has been introduced: Epidemic adaptation and mitigation.
-This leads to a new approach to building design and operation, where the current maturity level is low and relatively unexplored.
-The idea is to establish a template of tender elements in relation to epidemic adaptation and mitigation that building- or area owners can use in the procurement process to ensure a higher level of inclusion of epidemic adaptation and mitigation measures.
+The COVID -19 introduced a new agenda for the built environment: epidemic adaptation and mitigation.
+This leads to a new approach to building design and operation, the maturity of which is currently low and relatively unexplored.
+The idea is to create a template with RFP elements related to epidemic adaptation and mitigation that building or space owners can use in the procurement process to ensure a higher level of incorporation of epidemic adaptation and mitigation measures.

 ### Why?

-Tender documentation is needed by the project owner to express their needs and requirements to their supply chain.
-A lack of knowledge can lead to forgetting or exclusion of important elements in the design stage and thereby focus or due to the lack of insight into proper measures.
+Tender documents are needed by the project owner to formulate its needs and requirements for its supply chain Lack of knowledge can lead to important elements being forgotten or omitted at the design stage, resulting in a lack of focus or insight into appropriate actions.

 ### Contextual situations